rhshah/mutation_modelling/README.md

 usage: vcf_bam2features.py [options]

-This module gets the detailed bam information for a given chromosome, start, end, reference allele and alternate allele and 1bp flanking from a vcf
+This module gets the detailed bam information for a given chromosome, start, end, reference allele and alternate allele

 optional arguments:
   -h, --help            show this help message and exit